Food labels and nutritional information panels: what and where they are

 It’s important to talk to your GP or dietitian about this issue if your child has a food allergy.

 Double-checking nutrition and health claims

-Nutrition claims on food labels and in food advertising – like ‘low-fat’ on a packet of chips – can be confusing and misleading.
+Nutrition claims on food packaging and in food advertising – like ‘low-fat’ on the front of a packet of chips – can be confusing and misleading.
 Nutrition claims might grab your attention, but it’s always a good idea to look at the nutritional information panel.

 Here are some points to bear in mind about common nutrition and health claims:

 - Cholesterol free: a product might be 100% cholesterol free, but still contain fat.

 - Fat free: for a manufacturer to make this claim, the product must have less than 0.15% fat.